trunghieumickey/WinForm-Designer/README.md

 # WDDN
 WDDN or Winform Designer DotNet is a tool based on [SWD4CS](https://github.com/hry2566/SWD4CS) which is intended to be a light weight form creator/editor to be used outside of VisualStudio.
-Eventually i intend to add Powershell WinForm ability to this tool
+This fork includes the ability create forms for powershell.

+# Features
+* C# Form Creation
+* Powershell Form Creation

 # Development environment
  * Windows10+